-How to start Solid Foods with your Baby.
+How to start Solid Foods with your Baby is a collaborative post.

 During my first pregnancy, a phrase I seemed to run into frequently on the baby forums was “Baby Led Weaning”.
-So many mums were talking about how they were doing baby led weaning with their babies and it intrigued me so I started to research it more.
+So many mums were talking about how they were doing baby led weaning with their babies.
+It intrigued me so I started to research it more.

-Baby Led Weaning, or BLW, is a phrase coined by Gill Rapley and is the process of letting your baby feed themselves.
+Baby Led Weaning, or BLW, is a phrase coined by Gill Rapley.
+It is the process of letting your baby feed themselves.

 It’s a lot of fun to watch your baby learn to pick up food, play with it, learn to chew it and feed themselves.
 As you might expect, it’s also quite a messy affair – but that’s half the fun!